boyvanamstel/shorts.boy.sh/_posts/2019-09-19-timeless-beta-coverage.md

 On the other hand, making the app paid-upfront prevents someone from experiencing first hand the sense of freedom the app promotes.
 I would have to sell the app purely on its story and experiences from others.
 That's tough.

 I'm leaning towards pro-features with an in-app purchase.
-I could add advanced scheduling, or make the clock that appears when idle a paid option.
-Limit the amount of segments you can define without the pro IAP.
+I could add advanced scheduling, make the clock that appears when idle a paid option, allow more fine grained segment control with the pro package.
 If you have suggestions, [I'm all ears](https://www.twitter.com/boyvanamstel).